Covid 19 coronavirus: Auckland councillors follow Jacinda Ardern and agree to take pay cuts

 Jacinda Ardern today revealed all ministers and public sector chief executives will take a 20 per cent pay cut for six months, saying it was about the Government taking leadership and reflect what is happening in the private sector.

 Goff said he is happy to align with ministerial pay cuts of 20 per cent for the next six months.
-This would take his salary from $296,000 to $236,800.
+His annual salary is $296,000, meaning a 20 per cent reduction over six months would see him lose $29,600 before tax.

 "As Mayor of Auckland I am aware that in coming months, there will be many people hurting financially because of the Covid-19 related economic crisis."